 The solution seems only a quick call away.
-The popup even provides you with the 1800 number.
+The popup even conveniently provides you with a toll-free number.

 What these scams look like

-These tech scams can appear in various ways, whether by a popup on your browser or a call on your home phone number.
+These tech scams can appear in various ways, usually as a popup on your browser or a call on your home phone number.
 Here’s what to look out for:

 Over the phone

 The scam is simple.
-Someone calls, pretending to be calling from Microsoft or a partner company.
-They ask you to give them remote control access of the machine, trick you into installing their software after they show you lists of fake error reports.
+Someone calls pretending to be calling from Microsoft, a partner company or even your ISP.
+They say that they have been receiving reports of malicious software on your system and ask you to give them remote control access of the machine to remove the malware.

 “You will never receive a legitimate call from Microsoft or our partners to charge you for computer fixes.”